minko-a/FMCG_sales_analysis/README.md

 - Jupyter Notebook

 ## Main Insights
-- promotions increased average sales by ~95%
+- promotional periods were associated with ~95% higher average sales
 - sales activity was higher during mid-year periods
 - Yogurt products showed the highest inventory turnover
 - delivery delays were not strongly related to understock situations